essif-lab/framework/docs/terms/actor.md

 ---
 id: actor
-title: "Concept: Actor (Scope: eSSIF-Lab)"
+title: "Actor"
 scopeid: essifLab
+type: concept
-termid: actor
+typeid: actor
 hoverText: "Entity that can act (do things), e.g. people, machines, but not organizations."
 ---